PyWiFeS/pipeline/README.md

    pywifes-reduce my_raw_data
    ```

+## Important Considerations
+The pipeline cannot handle mixed instrument configurations.
+Input raw_data folders should contain only a single combination of blue grating + beam splitter + red grating (bias frames are the exception, which may use any setup).
+All data should use the same CCD binning.

+In addition, the *science* data should all use either Full or Stellar (half-frame) readout regions.
+Full field calibration data (including standard star observations) will automatically be cut to Stellar size if the science data is Stellar.

+The pipeline will appropriately handle mixed Classical and Nod & Shuffle (or Sub Nod & Shuffle) science observations, as long as the gratings and beam splitter match the available calibrations.

+A rule-of-thumb calibration dataset would include:
+1. bias >= 8 frames
+2. flat >= 9 frames (including from the night of the science data; showing no signs of shifts in the fringing pattern in the red arm)
+3. skyflat >= 6 frames
+4. arc >= 3 frames (from the night of the science data)
+5. wire >= 3 frames (from the night of the science data)
+6. standard >= 2 frames of one star (from the night of the science data, if possible) having IS_TELLURIC = 1 in reference_data/stdstar_lookup_table.dat

 ### User-Defined Reduction Parameters

 **Set reduction steps**

 To specify the reduction steps for blue and red data other than the defaults, users can provide the paths to the respective JSON or JSON5 files using the `--red-params` and `--blue-params` flags as follows:

     pywifes-reduce my_raw_data --red-params /.../user_red_param_file.json5 --blue-params /.../user_blue_param_file.json5